Frequently Asked Questions

 How can I distinguish the front from the back of my ID or license?

-Your ID or license will have etched lines that are raised and can be felt on the front, while the back is completely flat and smooth.
-In order to orient the document put the Customer Identification Number on the right.
+If you are on iOS the voiceover will let you know when the barcode is out of frame or if your ID is face up.
+If you are on Android, your ID or license will have etched lines that are raised and can be felt on the front, while the back is completely flat and smooth.
+In order to orient your ID or license make sure the Customer Identification Number is on the right.
 It is etched vertically about an eighth of an inch from the edge, between two raised lines, and about one and a half inches long, on the left side of the front of the license.

 When I create an account, how do I scan my ID or driver license?